code-q-web-factory/CodeQ.JumpMarkers/README.md

 ### 2. Make content nodes available in the link search dialog of the backend

 Normally, Neos offers only document nodes for selection in its link search dialog.
-To list content nodes as well, you must allow this accordingly in the node configuration and set nodeTypes to `['Neos.Neos:Document', 'Neos.Neos:Content']`, for example:
+To list the corresponding content nodes as well, you must allow this in the link configuration and set nodeTypes to `['Neos.Neos:Document', 'CodeQ.JumpMarkers:Mixin.SectionConfiguration']`, for example:

 ```
 'YOUR.Site:Content.Text':